AndreasBrostrom/win-upgrade/README.md

 # win-upgrade
-**Windown upgrade** or **Upgrade** for short are a update script written in powershell.
+**Windows upgrade** or **Upgrade** for short are a update script written in powershell.
 The script look for your package managers including WSL and update your computer.

 To run the script make sure your PS1 file is placed in a location in your path and that you are allowed to run scripts.
 For a real terminal super user fealing.